Adam Ant: 1982–2001: Solo career

-In July 1985, Ant secured a spot at the Live Aid concert – the first live performance of the "Ant/Marco/Wiczling/De Niro" band – but was asked to cut his set to one song, for which he chose his new single, the Vive le Rock title track Ant later claimed to regret playing the fundraiser, saying, "I was asked by Sir Bob to promote this concert.
+In July 1985, Ant secured a spot at the Live Aid concert – the first live performance of the "Ant/Marco/Wiczling/De Niro" band – but was asked to cut his set to one song, for which he chose his new single, the Vive Le Rock title track Ant later said he regretted playing the fundraiser, stating, "I was asked by Sir Bob to promote this concert.
 They had no idea they could sell it out.
 Then in Bob's book, he said, 'Adam was over the hill so I let him have one number.'...
 Doing that show was the biggest f**king mistake in the world.
 Knighthoods were made, Bono got it made, and it was a waste of f**king time.
 It was the end of rock 'n' roll."

 A year after the hit single success of "Apollo 9", which reached No. 13 in September 1984, the parent album Vive Le Rock was released in September 1985, to mixed reviews.
 As part of the promotion, the band performed a live TV session for Channel 4 music show Bliss hosted by Muriel Gray.
 Several songs were recorded, although only two – "Miss Thing" from the new album and "Killer in the Home" from Kings of the Wild Frontier – were actually transmitted.

 Ant paused his career in music at the end of 1985 to focus on his acting career.
-The Fort Lauderdale show was Ant's last full-length concert until February 1993.
+His Fort Lauderdale show was Ant's last full-length concert until February 1993.
 Indeed, between December 1982 and February 1995, Ant's only public live concerts outside North America were the four aforementioned UK/Spanish shows, Live Aid, a 1987 fanclub party performance, and a September 1994 EMI corporate event in Brighton.
 He severed ties with CBS in late 1986, following the release of the Hits audio/VHS compilation.
 In 1990, Ant returned with Manners & Physique, a collaboration with André Cymone, a solo artist and an early member of Prince's band.
 The album was another moderate success, and featured the single "Room at the Top", which was a Top 20 hit on both sides of the Atlantic.
 "Rough Stuff" became the second single for the United States and Germany as "Can't Set Rules About Love" charted in the United Kingdom.